Probing Dec-POMDP Reasoning in Cooperative MARL

 TL;DR

-Contributions (Click me)
+Contributions (Click Me)

 1. Diagnostic framework.
 We introduce information-theoretic probes – measuring history dependence, private information flow, synchronous action coupling, and directed temporal influence – that audit whether learned policies actually exhibit Dec-POMDP reasoning, beyond what raw returns reveal.